k-l-lambda/k-l-lambda.github.io/source/_drafts/basal-lineage.md

 They do not lead evolutionary innovation.
 They do not dominate the main competitive branches.
 Instead, they persist—quietly, stably—over spans of time that dwarf the rise and fall of more dynamic forms.

-The humans who remained on Earth in **The Basal Species** occupy precisely this role.
+The humans who remained on Earth in **The Basal Lineage** occupy precisely this role.

 They preserve continuity of form, society, and psychology not because they are incapable of change, but because change is no longer their function.
 They resemble a deliberately maintained basal lineage: a reference branch that no longer pursues derived traits, no longer rushes toward the unknown.